-The Company recognized approximately \$3,600 of water tap fee revenues during each of the three months ended November 30, 2010 and 2009, respectively, related to the Water Service Agreement (the "County Agreement") with Arapahoe County (the "County") entered into in August 2005.
-The Company began recognizing the water tap fees as revenue ratably over the estimated service period upon completion of the "Wholesale Facilities" (defined in the Company's 2010 Annual Report on Form 10-K) in its fiscal 2006.
+The Company recognized approximately \$3,600 and \$7,100 of water tap fee revenues during each of the three and six months ended February 28, 2011 and 2010, respectively, related to the Water Service Agreement (the "County Agreement") with Arapahoe County (the "County") entered into in August 2005.
+In fiscal 2006, the Company began recognizing the water tap fees as revenue ratably over the estimated service period upon completion of the "Wholesale Facilities" (defined in the Company's 2010 Annual Report on Form 10-K).
 The water tap fees to be recognized over this period are net of the royalty payments to the State of Colorado Board of Land Commissioners (the "Land Board") and amounts paid to third parties pursuant to the CAA as further described in Note 5 below.

-The Company recognized approximately \$10,400 of "Special Facilities" (defined in the Company's 2010 Annual Report on Form 10-K) funding as revenue during each of the three month periods ended November 30, 2010 and 2009, respectively.
+The Company recognized approximately \$10,400 and \$20,800 of "Special Facilities" (defined in the Company's 2010 Annual Report on Form 10-K) funding as revenue during each of the three and six month periods ended February 28, 2011 and 2010, respectively.
 This is the ratable portion of the Special Facilities funding proceeds received from the County pursuant to the County Agreement as more fully described in Note 4 to the financial statements contained in the Company's 2010 Annual Report on Form 10-K.

-As of November 30, 2010, the Company has deferred recognition of approximately \$1.4 million of water tap and construction fee revenue from the County, which will be recognized as revenue ratably over the estimated useful accounting life of the assets constructed with the construction proceeds as described above.
+As of February 28, 2011, the Company has deferred recognition of approximately \$1.4 million of water tap and construction fee revenue from the County, which will be recognized as revenue ratably over the estimated useful accounting life of the assets constructed with the construction proceeds as described above.